mmocny/inp-workshop/README.md

 On this page, responsiveness is super visual, with the scores and timers and the counter UI... but when testing the average page its more subtle.

-Also, when interactions do run long, its not always clear what the culprit is.
+When interactions do run long, its not always clear what the culprit is.
 Is it:

 * Input Delay
 * Event Processing Times